KeyboardKit/website/collections/_features/Device-Utilities.md

 KeyboardKit has `CGSize` extensions to help detecting device types, like `.iPadScreenPortrait`.
 There's also an `.isScreenSize(_:)` rotation-agnostic function that compares.

-It's extra important to avoid designing for a specific screen size, since apps can run in split screen, a keyboard can be floating, etc.

 [Pro]: /pro